rakhimov/scram/doc/fta_mcs_algorithm.rst

 gates or group of events that do not share events or modules with other gates.
 Modules are expanded to get the number of primary events of the module.
-If the module appears in the final minimal cut sets, then the cut sets are populated with the event of the module.
+If the module appears in the final minimal cut sets, then the cut sets are populated with the event of the module. [not implemented]

 Minimal Cut Set (MCS) Generation Algorithm